August 5, 2025

 -

-Promote innovative practices addressing the social determinants of health, including health equity and environmental justice.
+Promote innovative practices addressing the social determinants of health, including building and opening access to healthy environments.

 -